 The admin can click on the barcode button to view the barcodes for all the variations of the variable product.

 The admin needs to select the product and select Generate Barcode by ID or Generate Barcode by SKU option, to generate the barcodes for the variable product.

 Thereafter, the admin can click on the barcode button to view the barcode (By Id or SKU ) for each variation and can also print the barcode for each variation accordingly.

 Master Stock Management

-Under the Product tab, the admin can apply master stock to all the simple products at once by selecting all the products and then click on edit and apply it.
+Under the Product tab, the admin can apply master stock to all the simple products at once by selecting all the products and then clicking on edit and applying it.

 After editing the product, enter the master stock for the products in the master stock tab.

 After adding the master stock to all the simple products, the admin will have to add the product stock for the store under “Stock Quantity”.